-Strength in numbers: 710 additional customs officers are ready for Brexit
+Significantly increased staff numbers: additional customs officers hired for Brexit

-Using IT and flexible staffing arrangements to optimise customs clearance: a “Brexit pool”
+IT and flexible staffing to optimise customs clearance: a “Brexit pool”

 Outreach and information for businesses

-The challenges that Brexit poses cannot be met by the customs administration alone.
-Businesses must make preparations as well.
-To raise the business community’s awareness of the impending changes, informational events on “Brexit and customs” were held in seven German cities nationwide and attended by a total of approximately 1,500 people.
-Regular communication continues to take place between the Central Customs Authority and economic operators, especially postal and express service providers.
+The challenges that Brexit poses could not be met by the customs administration alone.
+Businesses had to make preparations as well.
+To raise the business community’s awareness of the impending changes, informational events on “Brexit and customs” were held in seven German cities nationwide.
+Communication continues to take place as needed between the Central Customs Authority and economic operators, especially postal and express service providers.